Categories & Awards

 Short & Crisp3.000€

 Exciting multimedia contributions are not only to be found in German.
 The Short & Crisp Award focuses on internationality.
-Only submissions of English-language or foreign-language contributions with English subtitles are permitted here.
+Only submissions of English-language or foreign-language contributions with English subtitles with a lentgh of up to 15 minutes are permitted here.
 They can be published on all social media platforms.

-The Short & Crisp Award was launched together with the SILBERSALZ Science & Media Festival in Halle.
+The submission deadline for the Short & Crisp Award is the 30th of April 2023.
+It was launched together with the SILBERSALZ Science & Media Festival in Halle.
 The award ceremony for this prize (which, by the way, is the first international prize for scientific multimedia contributions in social media) will also be held there.

 Please note the special deadlines and conditions of participation!
 Entries can be submitted via the platform filmfreeway.com, which is maintained by SILBERSALZ.
 An entry fee of 15 to 20 € is charged.